-- Investigation Is Wi-Fi safe? - Why do some teenagers smoke? - Can you believe in God and the Big Bang?
-Should children be forced to exercise? - Do violent computer games contribute to anti-social behaviour? - Do government health campaigns affect levels of binge drinking?
+- Is Wi-Fi safe? - Do violent computer games contribute to anti-social behaviour? - Do government health campaigns affect levels of binge drinking?

 Students benefit from a structured timetable and access to regular support and feedback.
 They will also be assisted in career's guidance and follow-on destination routes.